eclipse-aaspe/server/README.md

 Once the branch is merged into the release branch, GitHub Workflows will **automatically** initiate, creating a new draft release.
 Review the release to confirm everything is in order before publishing it in the release settings.

 Docker image releases are handled automatically at this stage.

-### Nightly Releases

-We employ a cron job to check nightly for changes on the main branch.
-If changes are detected, it creates a new prerelease `latest alpha` build.
-This process automatically assigns a new version number, creates a tag, and releases the corresponding Docker images.
-A changelog is also automatically generated based on PR changes; however, direct merges into main are not included in this changelog.

-You can manually trigger this process using the workflow [here](https://github.com/eclipse-aaspe/server/actions/workflows/prerelease-on-merge-to-main.yml).

-### Example Version Tags
-- `v1.0.0.1-aasV3-alpha-develop`: Alpha build on a develop branch.
-- `v1.0.0.2-aasV3-alpha-stable`: Stable release.
-- `v1.0.0.3-aasV3-alpha-latest`: Latest build on the main branch.

 ## Issues